brodieG/r2c/README.md

 ### Fast Group and Rolling Statistics

-I do not know of any packages that compile R expressions to avoid interpreter overhead in applying them over groups or windows of data.
+I am unaware of any packages that compile R expressions to avoid interpreter overhead in applying them over groups or windows of data.
 The closest are packages that recognize expressions for which they have equivalent pre-compiled code they run instead.
 This is limited to simple statistics: